ARSENAL bowed out of the Champions League despite a spirited 1-1 draw against holders Bayern Munich at the Allianz Arena.

 Arsenal came close to snatching a crucial away goal when Olivier Giroud’s header from a corner was plucked out of the air by Manuel Neuer.

-Arsenal’s club-record signing Mesut Ozil, whose early penalty miss in the first leg proved so costly, was replaced at half-time by Tomas Rosicky, understood to because of a tight hamstring.
+Arsenal’s Mesut Ozil, whose early penalty miss in the first leg proved so costly, was replaced at half-time by Tomas Rosicky, understood to be because of a tight hamstring.

-But despite a good spell from the visitors it was not enough to pull off an upset and at least Fabianski’s late save avoided what would have been an unjust defeat.
+But despite a good spell from the visitors it was not enough and at least Fabianski’s late save avoided what would have been an unjust defeat.